A year to remember

 Depending on where the numbers stabilize, I will be able to make much better predictions of how much work is necessary to grow the business until the end of the year.

-Ultimately, I want to create a business that allows me to live everywhere in the world without just scraping by.
+Ultimately, I want to create a business that allows me to live everywhere in the world without worrying about money.

 For 2021, my goal is to 10x my current revenue level.
-I hope to achieve this by increasing the number of products I have right now and grow the number from 238 to over 1000 to have more visibility and land more sales.
+I hope to achieve this by increasing the number of products from 238 to over 1000 for more visibility and sales.

 2020 has been a unique year in many ways and I’m looking forward to see what 2021 has to bring.
 It feels like we’re coming out of the darkness and walking into the light.